A Quiet Confidence

 For some of us, it takes time and different experiences to grow more self-confident, and there are occasions when we need to talk to someone when we have doubts in our lives.
 Doing so can help us uncover any underlying fears and insecurities we may have and better understand why we have them.

 I have a lot of confidence in myself these days, but it certainly doesn’t mean I’m more confident than some of you reading this, or that I’m completely free of insecurity.
-But I know that as long as I’m willing to learn from certain things I go through and use what I learn to improve on myself, my confidence will continue to grow.
+However, I know that as long as I’m willing to learn from certain things I go through and use what I learn to improve myself, my confidence will continue to grow.
 One of the more recent experiences that helped me reach a higher level of self-confidence was going to college.

-I first dreamed of going back to school in 2003, and although I would get quite an education through helping people with addictions and counseling teenagers, I still always wanted to attend college someday.
+I first dreamed of going back to school in 2003, and although I would get quite an education by helping people with addictions and counseling teenagers, I still always wanted to attend college someday.
 I believe education can add to our personal growth, and when circumstances came into play that would allow me to obtain an associate degree in drug and alcohol counseling, I was excited about the opportunity.
 I must admit, though, that while I thought I already knew a lot about counseling and addiction, I would learn many more things, and I would also learn more about myself.

 I really enjoyed going to college.
 In some ways, it reminded me of when I was in high school.
 Just like back then, I would often display a sense of humor in the classroom and have fun with some of the teachers.